agg23/fpga-gameandwatch/docs/graphics.md

 Notes:
 1. A path does not have to have a title tag.
 It can be part of a group that has a title tag
+2. These values fitting into 8 bits does not seem true with the SM5a, but I haven't yet determined why